Shakespeare

 -

-To provide an original and compelling way for educators to strengthen their ability to address English Language Arts Common Core Standards and NYC Arts Education Blueprint standards.
-(Click here to view the Common Core and Blueprint standards)
+To provide an original and compelling way for educators to strengthen their ability to address English Language Arts Common Core Standards, NYC Blueprint Benchmarks for Teaching and Learning in the Arts and NY State Arts Standards (click here to view NYCSSF standards).

 -